UnhappyTerror/Fil.github.io/doc/index.md

 Performance analysis

 # Conclusion

-Final recommendation for the algorithm choice
+Final recommendation on the algorithm choice

 Limitations and difficulties during the project